Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 -

-About the size of a shoebox, these Dalis keep strictly to convention as far as design is concerned; they are a two-way, rear-ported design, just like all their closest rivals.
-And to look at, you might think they're nothing special, but you couldn't be more wrong.
+About the size of a shoebox, these Dalis keep strictly to convention as far as design is concerned; they're a two-way, rear-ported design, just like all their closest rivals, and to look at, you might think they're nothing special.
+You couldn't be more wrong.

-In fact, these Dalis are quite exceptional.
+T Dalis are actually rather exceptional.
 They're wonderfully articulate performers that marry a bold, forthright nature with the refinement and insight that’s rare at this level.
 They're particularly stunning with vocals, delivering them in a solid and expressive manner that enhances the listening experience.
-You'd need to spend around three times as much as these to better the vocal performance - it really is that good.
+You'd need to spend around three times as much as these to better the vocal performance – it really is that good.

-Admittedly some rivals, such as the Triangle Borea BR03, are able to dig up a tad more detail, but few deliver it with such a sense of passion and enthusiasm.
+Admittedly some rivals, such as the Triangle Borea BR03, can dig up a tad more detail, but few deliver it with such a sense of passion and enthusiasm.

-Tonally they tread a fine line, with a smooth treble that's not short of bite.
+Tonally the Dalis tread a fine line, with a smooth treble that's not short of bite.
 The full-bodied presentation always sounds impressively confident and composed, no matter what it has on its plate.
 However, be aware that speakers this small are never going to produce loads of bass.

 Will the Oberon 1 finally be ousted?
 We're preparing to test the Q Acoustics 3020c standmounts which, at £399 / €499 / $499, are in direct competition with the Oberon 1.
 Q Acoustics knows all about playing to the budget end of the market and our hands-on time with the 3000c range was promising, meaning this could be a really tasty battle for supremacy.